 One of the key contributors to this problem is often ambiguity in project objectives.
 Projects should always have a clearly defined end goal.
 Ambiguity in projects can result in dis-unified efforts or miscommunication between teams.

 Effective governance makes these aims and objectives clear, ensuring that processes and objectives are defined clearly.

 3. Breakdown in communications and collaboration

 A big factor contributing to project success is how well an organisation or team can manage people.
-Projects always involve a certain degree of relational complexity, with different agendas and perspectives all colliding in the project space.
+Projects always involve a certain degree of complexity, with different agendas and perspectives that collide in the project space.

 Without a proper governance structure over project objectives, roles, and collaboration, projects can quickly unravel into turf wars.
 This can result in teams losing sight of the project objectives.